> English & Social Studies Department

 Bio

-Ahmed is fluent in both English and Arabic and is committed to fostering a high standard of learning through innovative teaching methods and a deep understanding of educational psychology.
+Fluent in both English and Arabic, Ahmed is committed to fostering a high standard of learning through innovative teaching methods and a deep understanding of educational psychology.
 His international work experience and dedication to community development further enhance his ability to connect with and inspire students from diverse backgrounds.

 Mr. Alex Pritchard